-50 years of tobacco control significantly extended lives of 8 million AmericansJanuary 7th, 2014 in Health /
+50 years of tobacco control significantly extended lives of 8 million AmericansJanuary 7, 2014 in Medicine & Health / Health

 The Surgeon General's report of 1964 which outlined, for the first time, the effects of smoking on health, along with the tobacco control efforts that followed, are responsible for adding nearly 20 years of life to eight million people, according to a study in the Jan.
 8 issue of JAMA.

 "The report and subsequent tobacco control efforts represent the most dramatic and successful public health campaign in modern history, in terms of benefit to the entire population," says the study's senior author, David T. Levy, PhD, a population scientist at Georgetown Lombardi Comprehensive Cancer Center.

 "In 1964, more than 40 percent Americans adults smoked, and now, 50 years later, less than 20 percent use cigarettes.
 Our research suggests that this dramatic reduction is due to the 1964 Surgeon General's report and the tobacco control activity that followed, " he says.
 "While this is a significant public health achievement, we have much more to do—smoking continues to be the leading contributor to the nation's death toll."

 The researchers also estimated that, over the past 50 years, 17.6 million deaths in the United States were related to smoking.
 Of these deaths, 6.6 million occurred in individuals below the age of 65, implying a large productivity loss due to illness and death during the working ages, Levy says.